johnston9/shot-caller/TESTING.md

 <h2 align="center">
 <img src="documentation/readme-images/scenebreak2.png" width="50%">
 </h2>

+- Use Case: Add/Edit details in the Breakdown from the Scenes page<br>

+  1. Click on the 3 Dots on the Scene Top on the Scenes page to open the Add/Edit Breakdown form.
+  2. Fill in the details and submit.
+  3. A success message displays and the Scene it updated with the new details.

 #### Scene Characters/Bg
 - Description: This section contains the Scene's Characters and Background information.
 Admin can add/edit Scene Characters and BG here.
 Characters are added by a dropdown containing all Characters added to the Project.
 Selecting a Character automatically fills it's Role and Number input.<br>